 Providing the fuel is within the specification, a certificate containing a test report and batch number will be issued to the fuel company.

-The fuel company must provide a copy of the test report number to their client rider/teams before they take part in a race.
+The fuel company must provide a copy of such certificate to their client rider/teams before they take part in a race.

 Contact for fuel analysis: fimfuels@intertek.com.

 63.05 Fuel Sampling and Testing